xliucs/MTTS-CAN/README.md

 `conda create -n tf-gpu tensorflow-gpu cudatoolkit=10.1` -- this command takes care of both CUDA and TF environments.

-`pip install opencv-python scipy numpy matplotlib hrv-analysis heartpy scikit-learn`
+`pip install opencv-python scipy numpy matplotlib heartpy scikit-learn`

 If`pip install opencv-python` does not work, I found these commands always work on my mac.